mikini/Bast-WAN/README.md

 # Bast-WAN

-Bast WAN is all the best in the world format Feather and LoRa with a SAML21 M0+ core, 32 bits of power!, Feather pin to pin compatible with a micro USB port.
+Bast-WAN is all the best in the world format Feather and LoRa with a SAML21 M0+ core, 32 bits of power!, Feather pin to pin compatible with a micro USB port.

 Bast-WAN is supported in the Arduino development environment and Circuit Python coming soon